 Hours after the quake, Kim and colleagues headed to the epicenter to survey the situation.
 “We expected some property damage―chimneys knocked down, walls cracked or plaster fallen, but there were no obvious signs,” said Kim.
 “We talked to police officers, but they were not very excited about it.
 Like nothing happened.
 It was a surprising response for a magnitude 4.8 earthquake.”

-Surface motion generated by earthquakes is measured on the Modified Mercalli Intensity Scale.
+Separate from the size of an earthquake itself, the surface motion it generates is measured on the Modified Mercalli Intensity Scale.
 Based on the magnitude, the quake’s depth (a fairly shallow 5 kilometers, or 2.9 miles) and area geology, existing models posit that a 10-kilometer area around the epicenter should have seen intensity VII shaking on this scale, described as “very strong.”
 Most well designed and built structures would probably get off without much damage, but others of lesser design or materials could collapse, especially unreinforced masonry walls and chimneys.

 However, no one at or around the epicenter reported intensity VII shaking or anything close to it.
 Damage was limited to minor cracking in some dry wall and a few items knocked off shelves.
 The only exception: an already crumbling grist mill built in the 1760s of unreinforced stone, and already largely a wreck.
 About 3.5 miles from the epicenter, part of the mill’s facade toppled.

-In Newark, N.J, some 20 miles from the epicenter, three row houses were partly toppled, and dozens of people had to be evacuated.
-Residents of New York City, 40 or 50 miles away, reported intensity IV motion, with sustained vibrations of windows, doors and walls.
+In Newark, N.J, some 20 miles from the epicenter, three row houses were partly toppled.
+Residents of New York City, some 50 miles away, reported intensity IV motion, with sustained vibrations of windows, doors and walls.
 More than 150 buildings reported minor damage, mainly superficial cracks in masonry.
-However, inspectors ordered two Bronx buildings to erect protective sidewalk sheds when cracks appeared in their facades, and a Brooklyn public school had to close its gym for repairs because of vertical step-shaped cracks along an interior wall.
+However, inspectors ordered two Bronx buildings to erect protective sidewalk sheds when cracks appeared in their facades, and a Brooklyn public school had to close part of the building because of vertical step-shaped cracks along an interior wall.
 Gas and water lines developed leaks as far off as the lower Hudson Valley, and on Long Island, the front of someone’s Jeep slumped into a suddenly opened sinkhole.
 Even people in parts of New Hampshire, some 280 miles away, reported intensity III shaking, similar to a big truck passing by.

 To understand what happened, Kim and colleagues at South Korea’s Seoul National University analyzed so-called Lg waves.
 These are a type of low-frequency wave of energy that bounces back and forth between the Earth’s surface and the Moho―the boundary between the Earth’s crust and the mantle, which in this area lies about 35 kilometers down.
 The analysis suggested that the quake took place on a previously unmapped fault that runs south to north.
 The fault is not vertical, but rather dips eastward into the Earth at about a 45-degree angle.

 According to the analysis, the movement was rapid and complex―a circular combination of the two sides of the fault sliding horizontally against each other (known as strike-slip motion) and one side also shoving itself up and over the other (known as a thrust).
 Once the rupture started, it spread horizontally to the north.
-Usually much of the energy from such a quake takes the path of least resistance―that is, straight up, to the surface, where pressure on the rock is the least.
-That is what makes the epicenter the most dangerous place to be.
+Usually much of the energy from such a quake takes the path of least resistance―that is, straight up to the surface, where pressure on the rock is the least.

 That was not the case here, the researchers say.
 Instead, much of the energy headed downward, along the fault’s dip, and continued until it hit the Moho.
 Then it bounced back up, emerging among other places under New York City, which was right in the way.
 Then the wave bounced back down and re-emerged further away in New England, somewhat weaker, and so on, until it petered out.
 The long-distance echoes were likely strengthened by the fact that most rocks underlying this region are hard and dense, and conduct energy efficiently, like the ringing of a bell.

-The area from Philadelphia to southwestern Connecticut has seen some 500 known quakes from the 1600s to the present, but many others have almost certainly gone unnoted before modern seismic instruments came along.
-Most are so faint, few if any people feel them, and the vast majority of other quakes have been harmless.
+The area from Philadelphia to southwestern Connecticut has seen some 500 known quakes from the 1600s to the present, but many others almost certainly went unnoted before modern seismic instruments came along.
+Most are so faint, few if any people feel them, and the vast majority of the others have been harmless.
 But the threat could be greater than previously thought, according to an earlier paper led by Lamont-Doherty seismologist Lynn Sykes.

 These quakes are not caused by ongoing movements of giant tectonic plates like those in much more hazardous places like California.
-Rather, they emanate from ancient fault zones dating as far back as 200 million years, when what is now Europe tore away from what is now North America, cracking up the subsurface with massive earthquakes.
+Rather, they emanate from ancient fault zones dating as far back as 200 million years, when what is now Europe tore away from what is now North America, causing massive quakes that cracked up the subsurface.
 Some of these crumbly zones are still settling and readjusting themselves, and occasionally parts of them move with a jolt.

 The April 5 quake has brought about a spurt of new research.
 In cooperation with the USGS and other researchers, Kim helped place a temporary network of dozens of seismometers near the epicenter to monitor aftershocks, which continued for weeks.
 These signals are being used to better map various details of the quake, and the area’s faults.